 If your website is optimized for SEO, you need to check your tactics are working.
 You probably have a set of research-based keywords, so check the following:

-You’ve used Google analytics because metrics can help.
+5. You've used Google Analytics because metrics can help.

 5. Cookie testing

-Cookies are used to maintain a user’s session on your new website.
-They help your website remember users for a given period, especially if they’ve logged in.
+Cookies are used to maintain a user's session on your new or existing website together.
+They help your website remember users for a given period, especially if they've logged in.
 The personalized information they provide helps improve the browsing experience.

 6. Check site speed

-Site speed is also an important SEO ranking factor.
+Site speed is also an important ranking factor for search engines.
 A lot of free site speed tools can help you test for this.

 7. Browser compatibility